gds03/Dapper.ExternalScripts/README.md

 The way its working is similiar with ILogger<T> regarding registration.

-It's registered as a singleton and the first time the type is referenced (in this case: IExternalFileFinder<DisplayProductsQueries>) it will load from the FS.
+It's registered as a singleton and the first time the type is referenced (in this case: IScriptFinder<DisplayProductsQueries>) it will load from the FS.
 From there on, the script is in the cache and thats all.

+For mapping the types use the FluentAPI when registering the services.
+   - The required argument is Route
+   - The default extension is sql
+   - You can rename methods to files with the use of Rename method
+   - One caveat is that overload is not supported.